-1.Training lats is not like training biceps
+1.Training the lats is not like training the biceps.

-4.Quality over quantity will take you a long way
+4.Quality over quantity will take you a long way.

-5.You can’t develop solid lower lats, if you don’t have low insertions
+5.You can’t develop solid lower lats if you don’t have low insertions.

-6.Overdeveloped lats can cause shoulder problems
+6.Overdeveloped lats can cause shoulder problems.

 Just like overdeveloped pecs, big lats can cause shoulder imbalances too.
 To avoid that problem, you need to work on your upper back too.

 7. Close grip pull-ups work your lats harder than wide grip pull-ups.